-Here’s a secret… not all social contests need to be hosted directly on social!
+Here’s a secret… not all social contests need to be hosted directly on a social media platform!
 You can increase social engagement by hosting a sharing based contest on-site.
-Be sure to promote heavily on your social networks though!
+Be sure to promote heavily on your social networks though for your online giveaway!

 Think of the brands that you enjoy and engage with socially – why do you like them so much?
 Chances are it’s because they are aligned with your beliefs, wants, and interests.
-It is important to make sure your contest will meet the interests of your audience.
-You’ll also want to keep your audience’s current engagement level in mind.
-If you have an extremely inactive following, then your giveaway needs to be quick and simple, no reward will make someone want to publically talk about something embarrassing or private to them.
-If your audience is actively engaged and vocal then a multi-step giveaway that puts more responsibility on your customers may be the way to go.
+It is important to make sure your contest will meet the interests of your target audience.
+You’ll also want to keep your audience’s current engagement level in mind when hosting a giveaway contest.
+If you have an extremely inactive following, then your giveaway campaign needs to be quick and simple, no reward will make someone want to publically talk about something embarrassing or private to them.
+If your audience is actively engaged and vocal on your social platform of choice then a multi-step online giveaway that puts more responsibility on your customers may be the way to go.

-Now it’s time to settle on what reward will incentive your customers.
+Now it’s time to settle on what reward will incentive your customers to participate in your giveaway contest.
 A gift card works best for product based brands and a free month or year is a great option for subscription companies, but if your brand doesn’t offer a product or service that can be given for free then you may need to get creative.
 Sites like Tango allow you to buy an e-giftcard to a store of your choice to be used as a reward, or you can partner with a relative product-based company to develop a prize package.
 When deciding on the prize, keep your KPIs in mind.
 Make sure your return from the contest will be well worth the cost.

 Define Your Goals